npke/proxy-server/README.md

 ##### `--url`

 A single url that overrides the above.
-E.g., `google.com`
+E.g: `google.com`

 ##### `--log`